 - Prior to this case, no law had been rendered unconstitutional.
 The major significance of Marbury v.
 Madison is that it helped define the original jurisdiction of the United States Supreme Court.

 Towards the end of his presidency, John Adams appointed William Marbury as Justice of the Peace for the District of Columbia.
 After assuming office, President Thomas Jefferson ordered James Madison not to finalize Marbury’s appointment.
 Under Section 13 of the Judiciary Act of 1789, Marbury brought an action against Madison in the United States Supreme Court requesting the Court to issue a writ of mandamus to force delivery of the appointment.

 Marbury directly approached the Supreme Court to compel Madison, Jefferson’s Secretary of State, to deliver the commission to Marbury.

 Issues and Holdings:

 - Does Marbury hold a right to his judicial appointment?
 Yes

-- What remedy is Marbury entitled to under U.S. law?
+- Is Marbury entitled to a remedy under U.S. law?
 Yes

 - Is Marbury entitled to a writ of mandamus under Section 13 of the Judiciary Act of 1789?
 No